VijetaPuthran/Web-Design-Challenge/README.md

 The task was to create a visualization dashboard website using the visualizations created earlier in the weather analysis.
 Specifically, the weather data is used for plotting.(Resources/cities.csv).

 The dashboard includes creating the individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
+These pages contains the visualizations and their corresponding explanations.
 A landing page is also included, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### Website Details